So, let’s start by defining, ‘bad…’

 The Yoga Book

-*The Yoga Book itself is a personal journal for your insights and inspirations, after a yoga class!
-It can also help you determine which style of yoga, yoga class, or instructor is right for you.
+The Yoga Book is a personal journal for your insights, inspirations and experiences after a yoga class!
+It can also help you determine which style of yoga, class, or instructor is right for you…

 - Creator of The Yoga Book